Chondromalacia Patella

 MRI scans are occasionally used to confirm the diagnosis.

-- Knee Straps: They might not look like much but wearing a strap directly under the kneecap helps take pressure off the joint, which can dramatically reduce knee pain.
-They are simple to use and very effective.
-LEARN MORE >
+Knee straps are a must with chondromalacia patella for anyone who plays sport.
+They might not look like much but wearing a strap directly under the kneecap really helps take pressure off the joint, which can dramatically reduce knee pain.

-- Ice: Using ice regularly and before and after activity can help reduce swelling and pain associated with chondromalacia.
+Using ice regularly and before and after activity can help reduce swelling and pain associated with chondromalacia.
+Not only does this reduce the symptoms of chondromalacia patella, it also helps to speed up the recovery process.
 LEARN MORE >

-- Shoe Inserts: If are suffering from chondromalacia and you have flat feet, then wearing insoles known as orthotics can really help.
+If are suffering from chondromalacia and you have flat feet, then wearing insoles, known as orthotics, can really help.
 They simply slip into your shoe and help to correct alignment by supporting the foot arches which helps to reduce the force through the kneecap.

 If you are going to use shoe inserts, make sure you wear them in both shoes otherwise you end up with one leg slightly longer than the other which can lead to back and hip problems.
 You should also start by only wearing them for short periods and gradually build up to allow your body to adjust.

-- Medication: Non-steroidal anti-inflammatories (NSAID’s) such as ibuprofen will help to relieve the inflammation and pain associated with chondromalacia.
+Non-steroidal anti-inflammatories (NSAID’s) such as ibuprofen/Advil will help to relieve the inflammation and pain associated with chondromalacia patella.
 Always check with your doctor before taking any medication.

-- Taping: Taping can help to realign the patella and take the pressure off the kneecap - particularly useful for sports.
-Initially, I would recommend a physical therapist applies the tape, but once they have found the best taping technique for you, they can teach you how to do it yourself.
+Taping can help to realign the patella and take the pressure off the kneecap - particularly useful for sports.
+Initially, I would recommend a physical therapist applies the tape initially, but once they have found the best taping technique for you, they can teach you how to do it yourself.

-- Modify your Activity: An important part of Chondromalacia Patella treatment is to try and avoid the activities that placing pressure through the kneecap.
+An important part of Chondromalacia Patella treatment is to try and avoid the activities that place pressure through the kneecap.

 Limit running and instead try swimming or cycling.
 If you want to run, ensure you are wearing good shoes with cushioned shoes, and stay off hard surfaces e.g. concrete.

-- Use Knee Pads: Gel Pads are an excellent way to reduce kneecap pain and irritation when you are kneeling.
+Gel Knee Pads are an excellent way to reduce kneecap pain and irritation when you are kneeling.
 They take the pressure off the back of the kneecap and provide cushioning.
 There are loads of different options out there, some more effective than others.
 LEARN MORE >

 Most commonly it will be a knee arthroscopy, keyhole surgery where they make 2-3 small holes around the knee and insert a camera.
 The surgeon cuts any tight ligaments to allow the patella to sit in the right place in the groove and/or shave off any damaged bits of cartilage so the kneecap can move correctly.